Felippe-espinelli/Deconditioning_Mismatch_Induced_model/README.md

 A fully connected hopfield-like network that uses hebbian learning rules and mismatch-induced degradation to update synaptic weights.

 To replicate the figures in the paper (Popik, et al., 2019 - Submitted), run the code called Figure_5B.m, Figure_5C.m and/or Figure_5E.m.
 In these files, it is possible to change all parameters described in the paper.
+Figure_5B.m run in less than 5 minutes.
+Figure_5C.m and Figure_5E.m takes more than 40 minutes to run in a normal desktop computer.

 This code was developed as an adaptation of the attractor network model described in Osan et al. (2011).

 #